Peacebuilding

 What We Fund

 The Peacebuilding program funds organizations with strong records of collaboration on conflict transformation.
 Grantees utilize an array of nonviolent strategies to open space for critical thinking and renewed public debate on the realities of conflict.
 The longstanding nature of the conflicts in Israel-Palestine, Afghanistan, and between the United States and Iran necessitate long-term partnerships, minimizing resources available for unsolicited grant applicants.
-The program also includes a modest grantmaking portfolio to support refugee leadership and policy in Greece and Lebanon.
 By law, the RBF cannot provide funds earmarked for lobbying in the United States or internationally.
 Read more about What We Fund